Active Learning-based Model Predictive Coverage Control: Proofs

 Because $\bar{x}$ is a steady state, we have that $f_{i,j}(x,\bar{u}) - \bar{x}_j = f_{i,j}(x,\bar{u}) - f_{i,j}(\bar{x},\bar{u})$.
 Thus, by Lipschitz continuity and reusing \eqref{eq:boundstagecosttwolayer}, we have that~\eqref{eq:fulfillassumption22} is upper bounded by

 Finally, noting also that

 we obtain the desired bound

-Since it holds for any of the addenda, which in turn are lower-bounded by a function describing the distance between state and setpoint, they will become arbitrarily close.
-Given Assumption~\ref{assumption:voronoisetneverempty} and that $\bar{\mathbb{W}}_{p_{k+\tilde{k}'}}^{\mathrm{int}}$ (the interior of the candidate partition at $\tilde{k}'$) contains $p_{k+\tilde{k}'}$,~\eqref{eq:feasibilitycond} will hold for a finite~$\tilde{k}'$.
+Since it holds for any of the addenda, which in turn are lower-bounded by a function describing the distance between state and setpoint, they will become arbitrarily close. \rahel{In combination with Lemma~\ref{lemma:inclusioninnewinterior}, the update condition in~\eqref{eq:feasibilitycond} will then hold for a finite~$\tilde{k}'$.}